Find outlines by Subject code

 The interdependence of living organisms and the factors that limit distribution and abundance is explored in terms of the hierarchy of ecological study.
 This course follows a natural progression from adaptations to biogeochemical cycling to illustrate the requirements of healthy natural systems.
 The course culminates with a discussion on restoration ecology to introduce the challenges, conflicts and approaches applied to seek sensitive and compatible solutions between the competing needs of the urban and natural environments.
 Local, provincial, national issues, as they relate to aquatic and terrestrial systems will serve to highlight sound and effective land use practices, subwatershed level planning, and construction techniques.

 GEM351 - Soil Science and Geomechanic Principles

-Co-op education is meant to provide students with the opportunity to integrate academic learning with relevant work experience.
-It also provides the opportunity for studnets to learn more about themselves and their chosen field of study.
+Co-operative (co-op) education is meant to provide students with the opportunity to integrate academic learning with relevant work experience.
+It also provides the opportunity for students to learn more about themselves and their chosen field of study.

 The purpose of co-op education is to enable students to make a smooth transition from the academic setting to a work environment.